Flint Dille: Professional background

 Dille joined the production team of The Transformers as a supervising story editor in the show's second season (1985-1986) and also co-wrote the episode "Prime Target" with his G.I.
 Joe colleague Buzz Dixon.
-Dille worked on an extensive rewrite of Ron Friedman's screenplay for Transformers: The Movie (1986); although Friedman contractually received sole screenplay credit, Dille was credited onscreen as the film's story consultant.
+Dille worked on an extensive rewrite of Ron Friedman's screenplay for The Transformers: The Movie (1986); although Friedman contractually received sole screenplay credit, Dille was credited onscreen as the film's story consultant.
 After the movie, Dille served as a story editor for the third season of The Transformers (1986-1987) and wrote the season's five-part opening story, "Five Faces of Darkness."

 Dille returned to G.I.
 Joe after the series was taken over by DIC Entertainment, co-writing the episode "Injustice and the Cobra Way" for the show's first DIC season (1990-1991).

 Dille worked briefly at CBS on the in-house production of Garbage Pail Kids, before working with Amblin Entertainment on several projects, including An American Tail: Fievel Goes West, Tiny Toons (as a movie), and We're Back!
 A Dinosaur's Story.